 The course, Understanding the Social Service Sector , provides an appreciation and understanding of Singapore’s social needs, key stakeholders in the sector and social service initiatives and schemes.
-Singapore’s Social Compact, is an e-Learning course that provides an overview of the development of Singapore’s social services over the years and introduces the principles behind its provision.
+Understanding Singapore’s Social Compact and Social Policies, is an e-Learning course that provides an overview of the development of Singapore’s social services over the years and introduces the principles behind its provision.
 It covers six areas of social service provision which include trends and challenges in the future.

 Counselling Skills and Practice: Introduction and Cognitive Behaviour Therapy: Introduction provide foundational skills in counselling and therapy.
 It exposes learners to ethical considerations and self-care practices needed in the counselling profession.
 The course, Solution Focused Brief Therapy: Introduction , trains learners to apply Solutions Focused Brief Therapy (SFBT) when interacting with difficult clients.

 Motivational Interviewing: An Introduction for Social Service Practitioners , equips learners with the skills to engage and facilitate intrinsic motivation in their clients, in order to change behaviour and progress towards an improved well-being.

 Ms Alice Lee-Tok